Micael Galvão

 Micael Ferreira Galvão, commonly known as Mica Galvão, (born 8 October 2003) is a submission grappler, Luta Livre and Brazilian jiu-jitsu (BJJ) black belt competitor from the Brazilian state of Amazonas.
-A highly decorated athlete competing since childhood, often against older opponents, Galvão was promoted to black belt in 2021, at the record age of 17, less than 3 years after reaching blue belt.
-A year later, Galvão won the 2022 IBJJF World Jiu-Jitsu Championship, becoming the youngest ever black belt Brazilian jiu-jitsu world champion.
+A highly decorated athlete competing since childhood, Galvão was promoted to black belt in 2021, at the age of 17, less than three years after reaching blue belt.
+In 2022 Galvão won the 2022 IBJJF World Jiu-Jitsu Championship before testing positive for a banned substance, was stripped of said title and received a one-year suspension ban.

-Early life
+Early life and education

 Micael Ferreira Galvão was born on 8 October 2003 in Manaus, Brazil.
 His father Melquisedeque Galvão, known as Melqui Galvão, was the chief investigator of the special anti-kidnapping squad of the Manaus Police Department, and a Brazilian jiu-jitsu (BJJ) and Luta Livre black belt.
-Galvão's grandfather was a well known kung fu instructor.
-Coached by his father, Galvão first BJJ competition took place at the age of 4.
-A few years later when he was 10 years old, Galvão started training in Luta Livre Esportiva (also known as Brazilian catch-wrestling), Galvão also trained Judo and Freestyle Wrestling.
-In February 2011 his father started Projeto Nandinho a program for low-income children and adolescents, looking to train in BJJ, the academy was at first located in his garage, later becoming part of Dream Art project, another program for young athletes supported by Alliance Jiu Jitsu in the region of Amazonas.
+His grandfather was a well known kung fu instructor.
+Coached by his father, Micael Galvão's entered his first BJJ competition at the age of four.
+When he was 10, Galvão started training in Luta Livre Esportiva (also known as Brazilian catch wrestling).
+He also trained in judo and freestyle wrestling.
+In February 2011 his father began Projeto Nandinho at first in his garage, a program for low-income children and adolescents, looking to train in BJJ.
+It became part of Dream Art Project, a program for young athletes supported by Alliance Jiu Jitsu in Amazonas, Brazil.

-Together with his sister Sammi, the siblings quickly conquered all the main competitions in the Amazonas and Brazil.
-At the 2015 Amazonian Jiu-Jitsu Championship, 11-year-old Galvão submitted all his opponents winning an Amazon Championship title the for 15th time.
-In July 2015 Galvão and his sister left the country for the first time, to participate in the American National Jiu-Jitsu Championship taking place in Las Vegas.
+Together with his sister Sammi, Micael Galvão quickly conquered all the main competitions in Amazonas and the rest of Brazil.
+At the 2015 Amazon Jiu-Jitsu Championship, at 11 he won via submission against all of his opponents, winning an Amazon Championship title for the 15th time.
+In July 2015 Galvão and his sister Brazil for the first time, to participate in the American National Jiu-Jitsu Championship in Las Vegas.

-The Galvão siblings became known around the regional competition circuit for submitting older and heavier opponents during "superfights".
-In one of those matches, 13-year-old green belt Galvão submitted a 25-year-old brown belt with proven competition record.
-At 15 Galvão was promoted to blue belt, winning the 2017 IBJJF Kids Pan; a month later, during a tournament known as Copa Podio Orange League Event where juveniles faced experience grapplers, Galvão submitted Leandro Rounaud, a former IBJJF Manaus Open adult black belt champion.
-In January Galvão won the IBJJF European Jiu-Jitsu Championship taking place in Portugal, in the Juvenile, blue heavy division.
-In August 2019 Galvão won the Abu Dhabi International Pro Championship, taking place in Manaus, in the -81 kg juvenile blue belt division while his sister Sammi won the -70 kg female adult purple belt.
+The Galvão siblings became known around the regional competition circuit for prevailing via submission against older and heavier opponents during "superfights".
+In one of the matches, Galvão, a green belt who was 13 won with submission against a 25-year-old brown belt competitor with a proven competition record.
+At 15, Galvão was promoted to blue belt, winning the 2017 IBJJF Kids Pan Championship; a month later, during the Copa Podio Orange League Event where juveniles face experience grapplers, Galvão won via submission against Leandro Rounaud, a former IBJJF Manaus Open adult black belt champion.

+In January Galvão won the IBJJF European Jiu-Jitsu Championship in Lisbon, Portugal in the Juvenile, blue heavy division.
+In August 2019 Galvão won the Abu Dhabi International Pro Championship being held in Manaus, in the -81 kg juvenile blue belt division while his sister Sammi won the -70 kg female adult purple belt.